markcarey/omnigov/README.md

 # Omnichain Governance

-Omnichain Governance is a means of doing on-chain proposals and voting on one chain and on-chain execution of those proposals on _other_ chains.
+Omnichain Governance enables on-chain proposals and voting on one chain, and on-chain execution of those proposals on _other_ chains -- in a secure, trustless manner.

 ## Two Key Use Cases